Western Australia

 Non-Compliance Measures

-There is a funding impact through DLGSC’s Industry Investment Program for organisations that have not achieved 50% representation of women and/or gender diverse people on their boards and committees by 31 March each year.
+There is a funding impact through CITS’s Industry Investment Program for organisations that have not achieved 50% representation of women and/or gender diverse people on their boards and committees by 31 March each year.

 Industry support

-The DLGSC will continue to support the sport and active recreation sector to improve gender equity in governance and leadership positions to achieve the targets identified in the Policy.
+CITS will continue to support the sport and active recreation sector to improve gender equity in governance and leadership positions to achieve the targets identified in the Policy.
 This will be achieved through:

-- individual support provided through DLGSC sport advisory staff
+- individual support provided through CITS Advisers

 - development of Achievement Action Plans